 It is estimated that in Connecticut, one in seven households is struggling to put food on the table.
 There are more than 520,000 people in Connecticut at risk of hunger every year.
 These are people from all walks of life – children, working parents, seniors, people with disabilities, etc.

-Connecticut Food Bank tries to reach everyone in need through more than 650 community-based food programs, such as soup kitchens, food pantries and shelters, but we know we need to do more.
+Connecticut Food Bank tries to reach everyone in need through nearly 700 community-based food programs, such as soup kitchens, food pantries and shelters, but we know we need to do more.

-- In 2011, Connecticut Food Bank distributed nearly 17 million pounds of food to people in need in six of the state’s eight counties.
+- In 2013, Connecticut Food Bank distributed more than 20 million pounds of food to people in need in six of the state’s eight counties.

 - In Connecticut, nearly one child in five under age 18 is hungry or food insecure.

 - Seventy-five percent of the households that receive emergency food assistance in Connecticut live below the poverty line.